gethinode/hinode/README.md

     </a>
 </p>

 Although based on a Hugo theme, this repository is not developed to be used as a Hugo theme.
 It is a modified version of the Hinode theme and developed as a specific implementation, with all the deviations and additions described in a blog post.
-If you are looking for a theme, you are much better of using Hinode as that is supported.
+If you are looking for a theme, you are much better of using Hinode, as that is supported.
 Detailed information about Hinode is available on the [official website][website].

 The Myrthos site scores an A+ on [Mozilla Observatory][observatory], an A+ on [SSL Labs][ssllabs] and 99% on [pageSpeed][pagespeed] (98% for mobile).

 ## Prerequisites

 Hinode requires [Git][git_download], [Node.js][nodejs] and [npm][npm], and so does this repository.
-It also requires [bootstrap][bootstrap] (which is installed by npm).
+It also requires [bootstrap][bootstrap] (which is installed automatically).

 ## License